 I came up with this dish on my bike on my way home from work.
 I had big plans for cooking yesterday but I was too late for the market or butcher so I needed to change my plans: something simple yet satisfying.

 I made 2 types of fritters, both with halloumi, one with sweet potato and the other with courgette and lemon zest.
 In stead of regular flour I used almond flour to tie the batter together, so it’s even gluten free!
+The recipe below is just for the courgette fritter, here you can find the recipe for the sweet potato fritters.

 The dressing I came up with on the spot, I wanted something tangy, yet sweet and fragrant and this fresh dressing was perfect partner for the fritters.